mightyiam/mightyiam/README.md

 > [!TIP]
 > 🎙️ Learn about and keep up to date with Nix by listening to my podcast [Full Time Nix](http://fulltimenix.com).

+> [!TIP]
+> 📽️ Full un-edited sychronous open source collaboration sessions for free: [Molybdenum Software](https://www.youtube.com/@molybdenumsoftware).
+> If you have plenty of time and seeking to learn you may benefit from watching these.

 > [!NOTE]
 > __Attain Nix ❄️ proficiency using expert 🥼 guidance__
 >